UbiquityDotNET/Llvm.NET/src/Interop/readme.md

 of different ways to go about completing them.
  1. Build LlvmBindingsGenerator
  2. Run LlvmBindingsGenerator to parse the llvm headers and the extended headers from the native LibLLVM
+    1. This generates the C# interop code AND the linker DEF file used by the native library and therefore needs to run before the other projects are built.
+Generating the exports file ensures that it is always accurate and any functions declared in the headers are exported so that the linker generate an error for any missing implementation(s).
  3. Build the native libraries for all supported runtimes (OS+arch)
  4. Build Llvm.NET.Interop to create the interop assembly and, ultimately create the final NuGet package with the native and manged code bundled together.